What failed in Pakistan won't work in Egypt

-Amid violent clashes in Egypt, White House officials argued this week that the United States can't cut off its $1.3 billion a year in assistance to Egypt.
+As the Egyptian army continued its violent crackdown on the Muslim Brotherhood this week, White House officials said that the United States can't cut off its $1.3 billion a year in aid to Egypt.
 To do so would cause Washington to lose "influence" with the country's generals.
-Vital American security interests are at stake, they said, and keeping the torrent of American aid flowing gives Washington leverage.
+Vital American security interests are at stake, they argued, and keeping the torrent of American aid flowing gives Washington leverage.

 If that argument sounds familiar, it is.
 For the last decade, the United States has used the same logic in Pakistan.
-The U.S. has given $11 billion in military aid to the Pakistani military in the name of maintaining American "influence" in Islamabad.
+Washington has given $11 billion in military aid to the Pakistani army in the name of maintaining American "influence" in Islamabad.
 From new equipment to reimbursements for Pakistani military operations, the money flowed year after year, despite complaints from American officials that the Pakistanis were misusing funds and inflating bills.

 Can the United States do better in Egypt?
-Pakistan and Egypt are vastly different, but as the Obama administration fervently embraces its Pakistani tactics in Egypt, it's worth examining the results of our dollars-for-generals approach.
+Pakistan and Egypt are vastly different, but as the Obama administration fervently embraces its Pakistan approach in Egypt, it's worth examining the results of its dollars-for-generals strategy.

 A decade on, little has changed in Pakistan.
-The country's military continues to shelter the Afghan Taliban, hundreds of American and Afghan soldiers have died in cross-border attacks from Pakistan and the army remains by far the most powerful institution in the country.
+The country's military continues to shelter the Afghan Taliban, hundreds of American and Afghan soldiers have died in cross-border attacks from Taliban safe havens in Pakistan, and the Pakistani army remains by far the most powerful institution in the country.

 But what did the United States get for its $11 billion?
 One goal of providing U.S. military aid was to get the Pakistani military to crack down on the thousands of Afghan Taliban who have lived, trained and planned operations from inside Pakistan since 2001.
 But so far that has not happened.
 Republicans and Democrats poured money into the coffers of the Pakistani military but it did not change the Pakistani military's long-running view that Afghan Taliban and other militants are useful proxies against Pakistan's arch-rival India.

-American officials say the $11 billion did allow the United States to get what it most wanted: drone strikes in Pakistan's tribal areas that weakened al Qaeda and may have thwarted terrorist attacks in the United States.
-The strikes fuel sweeping anti-Americanism in Pakistan, but the cold political calculus for any American president, officials argue, is preventing terrorist attacks on the homeland.
+American officials say the $11 billion did allow Washington to get what it most wanted: drone strikes in Pakistan's tribal areas that weakened al Qaeda and may have thwarted terrorist attacks in the United States.
+Pakistan's nuclear weapons also remain under government control.
+The drone strikes fuel bitter anti-Americanism in Pakistan, but the cold political calculus for any American president, officials argue, is preventing terrorist attacks on the homeland.

 In a visit to Pakistan this week, Secretary of State John Kerry gave the administration's most full-throated defense of the Egyptian military yet.
 "In effect, they were restoring democracy," Kerry said in a Pakistani television interview.
 "The military did not take over, to the best of our judgment — so far, so far — to run the country.
 There's a civilian government."

-Last week, the White House announced that the Obama administration would not enforce an American law requiring the U.S. government to cut off American aid to any government the carries out a coup.
+Most importantly, the White House announced that the Obama administration would flout an American law requiring the U.S. government to cut off American aid to any government the carries out a coup.
 How?
 By ignoring it.

 "The law does not require us to make a formal determination as to whether a coup took place, and it is not in our national interest to make such a determination," a White House official told the New York Times.
 "We will not say it was a coup, we will not say it was not a coup, we will just not say."